Dreamland2015/Dreamland/sensorDemo/gyro_test/2_write_sensor_values_to_web/Readme.md

 So we need to put that in a separate process thread.
 The problem is that the web server is also running in its own thread.
 How is it supposed to get the current data from the accelerometer thread?

-I (foolishly) thought that the web server could just read a global variable that the accelerometer thread writes.
+As a beginner, I thought that the web server could just read a global variable that the accelerometer thread writes.
 That doesn't work, because each new thread gets its own personal set of global variables, so they aren't shared.
 So the web server happily writes its own global values to the web, which don't change.

 How to solve this next time?
-Use zmq to do messaging between processes, and between Raspberry Pis or PCs.
+Use zmq to do messaging between processes, and between Raspberry Pis or PCs, or use zmq shared variables, which the next demo uses.

 The program uses code taken from:
 http://blog.bitify.co.uk/2013/11/interfacing-raspberry-pi-and-mpu-6050.html